NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Further Styling

-To further improve the aesthetics of the rendered map, you should add another style option allowing paths to be drawn as *geodesics*, the shortest "as the crow flies" distance between two points on Earth.
+Now that you've got this far, to further improve the aesthetics of the rendered map, you should add another style option allowing paths to be drawn as *geodesics*, the shortest "as the crow flies" distance between two points on Earth.

 Since this feature can be turned on or off, you can do this using the `bool` type, which can be `true` or `false`.